fstnetwork/module-api/API_Reference/Airdrop/locateAirdropTargets.md

           - `EVERY` or `AT_LEAST`. \<enum>
         - **`item`** \<Token> or \<Voucher>
           - **`decimals`** \<string>
-            - Decimals of the item(token/voucher) of the rule.
+            - Decimals of the item(Smart Token/Voucher) of the rule.
       - **`item`** \<Token> or \<Voucher>
         - **`decimals`** \<string>
-          - Decimals of the item(token/voucher) which to drop.
+          - Decimals of the item(Smart Token/Voucher) which to drop.
     - **`giveTotalAccount`** \<string>
       - Total amount of account match the rule.
 The format is Decimaled Number.
     - **`giveAmountAll`** \<string>
-      - Total amount of the item(token/voucher) to drop.
+      - Total amount of the item(Smart Token/Voucher) to drop.
 The format is Decimaled Number.
     - **`calculateDetail`** \<AirdropLocateResult Array>
       - **`ownerAddress`** \<string>
-        - Address of the owner who owns the item(token/voucher) of the rule.
+        - Address of the owner who owns the item(Smart Token/Voucher) of the rule.
       - **`value`** \<string>
         - `value`: Amount of the item of the rule the owner has.
 The format is Decimaled Number.
       - **`computeResult`** \<string>
         - Times of the result the address match.
       - **`giveAmountResult`** \<string>
-        - Total amount of the item(token/voucher) to drop to the address.
+        - Total amount of the item(Smart Token/Voucher) to drop to the address.